Author: Kerry Heaney

 Tip: Book well ahead.
 The word is out and this place is wildly popular.

-Formerly Costa Noosa (we miss you Gavin and Angela), this spot has been transformed by new owners into Entity Coffee.
+Formerly Entity Coffee this spot has been transformed by new owners into Sunshine Social.
 They have widened the food offering and still roast on-premise.
-Sadly, our favourite coffee order, the LG, has gone but a double shot in a mug-sized cup is still available.
-It just doesn’t have a name.
 There is increased seating inside and an expanded range of food but it is still mainly sweet treats to go with your coffee.

 Discover the best new eats in Sunshine Beach